vishalicious213/serverless-test/README.md

 One anchor tag & one button makes a standard API call to the serverless function.
 A 2nd anchor tag & button make calls using the path to the serverless function, to demonstrate how to use each method.
 They both return the same results using string query parameters.

+To see the results of the button clicks, open the browser's developer tools and go to the `console` tab.
+The JSON message responses will display there.

 ## Technologies Used

 - HTML5 – Structuring the web page